Rh incompatibility can result in destruction of the fetus’s red blood cells, sometimes causing anemia that can be severe.

 If the fetus has Rh-negative blood or if results of tests continue to indicate that the fetus does not have anemia, the pregnancy can continue to term without any treatment.

 If anemia is diagnosed in the fetus, the fetus can be given a blood transfusion before birth by a specialist at a center that specializes in high-risk pregnancies.
 Most often, the transfusion is given through a needle inserted into a vein in the umbilical cord.
 Usually, additional transfusions are given until 32 to 35 weeks of pregnancy.
 Exact timing of the transfusions depends on how severe the anemia is and how old the fetus is.
 Timing of delivery is based on the individual woman's situation.

 Before the first transfusion, women are often given corticosteroids if the pregnancy has lasted 23 or 24 weeks or longer.
-Corticosteroids help the fetus's lungs mature and help prevent the common complications that can affect a preterm newborn Premature Newborn A premature newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, premature newborns have underdeveloped organs, which may not be ready to function outside... read more .
+Corticosteroids help the fetus's lungs mature and help prevent the common complications that can affect a preterm newborn Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
+Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more .